-The Committee shall meet at least four times per year.
 The chair will be nominated by the Fire Authority.
 If the chair is unable to attend, the committee shall appoint a chair from amongst its members.
 It shall have the following functions:

 - 1. Discussing the nature and scope of the forthcoming audit with the external auditor. - 2.
 Receiving and commenting on the external auditor's audit completion report and Annual Audit letter. - 3.
 Receiving regular progress reports from Internal Audit and considering the issues and action plans arriving from any audit. - 4.
 Approving the internal audit plan of work. - 5.
 Approving the Internal Audit Charter. - 6.
 Considering the report on the annual review of Internal Audit effectiveness. - 7.
 Ensuring all auditors have the full cooperation of staff. - 8.
 Reviewing the Annual Governance Statement prior to its approval. - 9.
 Reviewing and reporting on corporate governance arrangements. - 10.
 Oversight of the risk management process and the Corporate Risk Register. - 11.
 Considering update reports on existing and emerging corporate risks. - 12.
 Considering reports from internal and external audits and inspections. - 13.
 Promoting the value of the audit process.